SimcoeAI/simcoeai.github.io/app-workflow-overview.md

 # Simcoe AI application workflow overview
 Simcoe AI is a complex, secure, cloud-hosted and AI-powered application that employs sophisticated algorithms to determine the closest talent match to a given initiative or job description contextually.
 Its world-class security implementation brings a lot of peace of mind when integrating it with other Human Resource and ATS applications.

+The application compromises a handful number of major components working together to deliver short listed candidates.
+In a high level picture,

 ## Simcoe AI is scalable
 The application is at the user's disposal, and it scales out automatically on the cloud to harness more resources to process applicants' resumes.
 This demand-driven architecture lets the system match talents to the job description more rapidly and efficiently.